 This Digital Mixer is a standalone system that does not require a computer to run audio.
 The unit can be customized using the Eucon protocol or via MIDI from any controller.

 In addition, the user has access to an open architecture with provisions for various I/O options and expansion cards.
 The cards provide additional preamps, AES I/O, analog insert capability, and 32 outputs.
 This allows the user to configure the unit to suit their specific needs.

 Chamsys MQ60 Digital Mixer is a very simple digital mixer with only 40 input faders which are fixed meaning that the I/O routing cannot be changed by the users.

 - Ditch The DJ Controller, Discover the Power of PRIME - Full-featured, ultra-portable 4 deck smart DJ console with 10-inch HD gesture controlled touchscreen powered by Denon DJ’s ENGINE OS

 - Command any Venue – Dedicated XLR Zone output provides music to separate room; 2 dedicated XLR inputs for microphones with individual control; crisp 24-bit Denon DJ legacy audio

-- Wireless Streaming - Stream everything from the freshest underground sounds to certified classics from streaming partners including TIDAL, SoundCloud Go+, Beatsource Link & Beatport LINK
+- Wireless Streaming - Stream everything from the freshest underground sounds to certified classics from streaming partners including TIDAL, SoundCloud Go Plus, Beatsource Link & Beatport LINK

 - DJ Set Essentials – 6-inch jog wheels with HD displays; class-leading time-stretch and key-matching; analyze music files and Rekordbox collections direct from USB/SD; 8 performance pads per deck